alexs2112/CPSC471_Spoofy/Tasks.md

     - List albums, add albums and remove albums
     - List artists, add artists and remove artists
     - The three music things should all be in the same page, under different tabs?
- - Playlists
-    - Play playlist
- - Search page
+ - Module for Queue functions similar to playlist_functions
+    - Call to play individual songs from Search Page, Album Page, Artist Page, Songs Page, Playlist Page
-    - Add song to playlist
+        - Add to Queue button?
+    - Call to play albums from Artist Page, Search Page
  - Song Page
-    - Add song to playlist
     - Enable/Disable stems
+ - Advertisements
+    - What are we doing with these?
+How does the user interact with them?
  - Clean up all things tagged with `@todo`

 ## Stretch Goals